- The main advantages of higher education in Europe

 - High school or lyceum.

-Public schools are almost always free, but private institutions offer a more organized and modern infrastructure, a wider choice of training courses and electives, more innovative equipment.
-But almost everywhere there are special programs for foreigners: individual and group classes, testing of knowledge, language training, etc.
+Public schools are almost always free, but private institutions offer a more organized and modern infrastructure, a wider choice of educational courses and electives, more innovative equipment.
+But almost everywhere there are special programs for foreign students: individual and group classes, testing of knowledge, language programs, etc.

 What is the cost of studying in Europe?

 Prices here can vary greatly.
-For your convenience, we give examples, conditionally dividing them into Standart (cost-effective), Premium (affordable) and Luxe (expensive).
+For your convenience, these are examples, conditionally dividing them into Standart (cost-effective), Premium (affordable) and Luxe (expensive).
 All prices are per academic year.

 1. Standart (in these cases, training is often conducted in the state language, but there are also English-language programs):

 - Austria = from 800 € in public universities + 10,000 € for accommodation and meals.
-A big plus: Russian students are accepted after the end of 11 classes (there is no need to "extend" secondary school education), and even often without knowledge of the German language.
+A big plus: foreign students are accepted after the end of 11 grade (there is no need to "extend" secondary school education), and even often without knowledge of the German language.
 Special attention should be paid to music academies, universities and conservatories.

 - Germany = free of charge at public universities + 10,000 € / year for student fees, medical insurance, accommodation and meals.
 Loyal program for graduates: they are given enough time to find work after graduation, convenient conditions for obtaining a residence permit.
 The strongest areas are medicine, technical sciences, and philology.

-- Greece = from 1000 € in public universities, accommodation and meals are very inexpensive.
-Training programs are almost always free, if you prove the knowledge of the Greek language
+- Greece = from 1,000 € in public universities, accommodation and meals are very inexpensive.
+Educational programs are almost always free, if you prove the knowledge of the Greek language.

-- Norway = free for Russian students at state universities + 100 € / year (Student Union) + accommodation and meals (alas, it is not cheap here - from 15,000 € / year).
-There are numerous benefits, student travel, etc. By the way, the Norwegian university of Tromsø is officially recognized as the most northern in the world - it is almost completely located beyond the line of the Arctic Circle
+- Norway = free for foreign students at state universities + 100 € / year (Student Union) + accommodation and meals (alas, it is not cheap here - from 15,000 € / year).
+There are numerous benefits, student travel, etc. By the way, the Norwegian university of Tromso is officially recognized as the most northern in the world - it is almost completely located beyond the line of the Arctic Circle.

-- Switzerland = public universities set prices at 1500 € -6000 € (strongly depends on the canton - the region of instruction), and the language of instruction can be chosen and English, and French, German or Italian.
-Very expensive food and accommodation - up to 15000 € / year.
+- Switzerland = public universities set prices at 1,500 € - 6,000 € (strongly depends on the canton - the region of instruction), and the language of instruction can be chosen and English, and French, German or Italian.
+Very expensive food and accommodation - up to 15,000 € / year.
 The most competitive specialties are medicine, pharmacology and physiology: it is almost impossible for a foreign student to do so.
-For Russian undergraduates, the requirements are quite high: usually pupils complete 1-2 courses at a Russian university and only then apply for a transfer to Switzerland.
+For foreign undergraduates, the requirements are quite high: usually students complete 1-2 courses at a local university and only then apply for a transfer to Switzerland.
 Careful attention is paid to personal characteristics and recommendations.

-- England and the UK = the most expensive training, including public universities: from £ 9,000 at the undergraduate, from £ 11,000 at the magistracy.
-Accommodation and meals are also not cheap = 9000 £ -18000 £ / year.
-Often Russian students enter UK universities not directly: they take a one-year Foundation course, study at a Russian university for 1-2 years and then apply for a transfer, complete a course for high school students (A-level) in the British school.
+- England and the UK = the most expensive education, including public universities: from 9,000 £ at the undergraduate, from 11,000 £ at the magistracy.
+Accommodation and meals are also not cheap = 9,000 £ - 18,000 £ / year.
+Often foreign students enter UK universities not directly: they take a one-year Foundation course, study at a local university for 1-2 years and then apply for a transfer, complete a course for high school students (A-level) in the British school.
 There are practically no free programs in the country, but this is compensated by a truly huge number of grants and scholarships.

 How to minimize the costs of higher education in Europe?

-As you have noticed, even countries from the category of economical (Standart) are much more expensive than most Russian universities.
+As you have noticed, even countries from the category of economical (Standart) are expensive.
 Is it possible to save and minimize the costs of higher education in Europe?

-- If you are very limited in funds - do not go directly to universities, but to colleges : for example, in the UK or Ireland .
+- If you are very limited in funds - do not go directly to universities, but to colleges: for example, in the UK or Ireland.
 Here you can get not only a diploma or a certificate of higher education, but in some cases a bachelor's and even a master's degree!
-All training courses are formed taking into account modern requirements and high standards - graduates can easily find a job or be enrolled in higher education institution of higher order.
-Also, many colleges work with universities as partners: college graduates have advantages in enrolling in university programs, they save time for training.
+All educational courses are formed taking into account modern requirements and high standards - graduates can easily find a job or be enrolled in higher education institution of higher order.
+Also, many colleges work with universities as partners: college graduates have advantages in enrolling in university programs, they save time for education.
 And the cost of studying in institutions and colleges is, on average, one and a half times lower than in European universities

 - Many Scandinavian countries (with the exception of Finland ) offer discounts on tuition, high scholarships and free language courses for those who dared to study in the state language of the country: Swedish, Norwegian, Danish, etc.

-- Going to study in Switzerland (especially to the programs of tourism, hotel and restaurant business, hospitality industry) - remember that your training plan will necessarily include 1-2 internships for 4-6 months each (the same system is often used in universities in France and Netherlands).
-Internship is obligatory paid: in Switzerland for a month the student earns $ 2500, in the Netherlands and France - $ 500- $ 1500.
-Paying for an internship helps save 25-30% of the cost of training, not to mention the rich practical experience that employers appreciate so much.
+- Going to study in Switzerland (especially to the programs of tourism, hotel and restaurant business, hospitality industry) - remember that your plan will necessarily include 1-2 internships for 4-6 months each (the same system is often used in universities in France and Netherlands).
+Internship is obligatory paid: in Switzerland for a month the student earns 2,500 $, in the Netherlands and France - 500 $ - 1,500 $.
+Paying for an internship helps save 25-30% of the cost of education, not to mention the rich practical experience that employers appreciate so much.

-- Practically every European country allows Russian students to work during their studies: during semesters - 10-20 hours a week, on holidays - up to 40 hours a week (for example, in Germany you can work only during the holidays).
-The average salary of a student is $ 10 per hour.
-Please note that full-time work and successful training are impossible: the workload and volume of information are too great.
+- Practically every European country allows foreign students to work during their studies: during semesters - 10-20 hours a week, on holidays - up to 40 hours a week (for example, in Germany you can work only during the holidays).
+The average salary of a student is 10 $ per hour.
+Please note that full-time work and successful education are impossible: the workload and volume of information are too great.

 Scholarships and grants

-Perhaps, the most popular and possible way to save on training is to get a scholarship or an educational grant.
-They are accepted practically in all European countries, except for Iceland: here there are no financial support programs not only for foreigners, but also for citizens of the country.
+Perhaps, the most popular and possible way to save on education is to get a scholarship or an educational grant.
+They are accepted practically in all European countries, except for Iceland: here there are no financial support programs not only for foreign students, but also for citizens of the country.

-The scholarship can cover the high cost of training or only a part of it - it depends on the chosen country, university, program and individual conditions.
-Let us note a few of the largest and most popular scholarships Russian students can receive:
+The scholarship can cover the high cost of education or only a part of it - it depends on the chosen country, university, program and individual conditions.
+Let note a few of the largest and most popular scholarships foreign students can receive:

 - Erasmus Mundus